 T3EM – Third Tuesday Evening Meetings – Six of the church Commissions and Committees meet regularly on the third Tuesday of each month.
 The Christian Nurture Commission recognizes the difficulty of feeding a family before rushing to a meeting or the juggling of kids during the meeting time.
 To ease this problem for our members, supper is served continuously from 5:15 to 7:30 pm on these nights and childcare is provided from 5:15 to 8:00 pm.
 Those attending meetings and all of their family members are welcome for a serve yourself/clean up yourself meal at the time that is convenient for you.

-The 7th Cents Youth Group is a cooperative ministry for the 6th to 12th grade students of Central Presbyterian Church and Centenary United Methodist Church.
-The youth created the name because both churches are located on 7th Street and share the CENT of the church names.
-Connor Scanlon is the director of the joint youth ministry and actively participates in the lives of both churches.
+The 7th Cents Youth Group is a cooperative ministry for the 6th to 12th grade students of Central Presbyterian Church, Centenary United Methodist Church and Unity Presbyterian Church.
+Connor Scanlon is the director of the joint youth ministry.
 For more information, contact him at email@example.com.

 7th Cents Youth Group has regular meetings on Sunday evenings from 5:00-7:00pm.
 The location of the meetings alternate.
 Check the 7th Cents page for mission weeks and special events.